Hooghly Mohsin College

 Hooghly Mohsin College, established in 1836 after the Macaulay Report, is one of the oldest colleges in India.
 It offers undergraduate and postgraduate courses in Arts, Commerce and Sciences.
-It is affiliated to University of Burdwan.
+It is affiliated to the University of Burdwan.

 History

 Hooghly Mohsin College (HMC) began on 1 August 1836 as the New Hooghly College.
 It was established by Muhammad Mohsin, who also started other colleges.
 On its 100th anniversary it was renamed Hooghly Mohsin College.
 It became affiliated to University of Calcutta since the latter's initiation in 1857.
 After the establishment of the University of Burdwan in 1960, the college became its constituent.

 Departments and courses

 The college offers different undergraduate and postgraduate courses and aims at imparting education to the undergraduates of lower- and middle-class people of Chinsurah and its adjoining areas.

 Science

 Science faculty consists of the departments of Chemistry, Physics, Mathematics, Botany, Zoology, Physiology, Geology, and Economics.

 Arts & Commerce

 Arts and Commerce faculty consists of departments of Bengali, English, Sanskrit, Hindi, Urdu, History, Political Science, Philosophy, and Commerce (Accountancy).